-The U.S. - China Trade War, which started in February 2018, has become an issue everyone is still talking about.
-Although the impact of the trade war was quite low in 2018 it has become substantial in the first half of 2019 and the speculations on further consequences for global trade and economies with the ongoing pandemic and the new U.S. administration cannot be more different.
+The U.S. - China Trade War, which started in 2018, has become an issue everyone is still talking about in 2021.
+Although the impact of the trade war was quite low in 2018 it has become substantial in 2019 and 2020 and the speculations on further consequences for global trade and economies with the ongoing pandemic and the new U.S. administration cannot be more different.
 However, organizations need to understand that it has still the potential to trigger a much wider chain reaction that has been the case so far and could even affect companies which feel still safe and secure in this power struggle.

 It is important to recognize that the U.S. - China Trade War was not initiated by the previous U.S. administration just to end China’s unfair trade practices, such as the theft of intellectual property, dumping prices or restricted market access for U.S. companies in China.
-It was also designed to prevent the rise of China as the dominating economic power and to bring jobs back to the U.S. by forcing companies to reconsider their procurement strategy and making the products they manufacture or procure outside of the U.S. more expensive than other comparable local products.
+It was also designed to prevent the rise of China as the dominating economic power and to bring jobs back to the United States by forcing companies to reconsider their procurement strategy and making the products they manufacture or procure outside the country more expensive than other comparable local products.